mirzadeh/cppchallenege/README.md

 > cd build && cmake .. && make
 ```

-To run all tests, run `ctest` from the build directory:
+To run all tests, run `make test` from the build directory:
 ```
-> cd build && ctest
+> cd build && make test
 ```

 ## Structure of testfiles